Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: The shear power spectrum in the Limber approximation

 where the lensing efficiency $q$ is defined as

 The spherical harmonic power spectrum of the lensing potential can then be written as

 where the survey is divided into tomographic bins with

-In order to facilitate a joint analysis with galaxy position power spectra, it is convenient to write $C_{i j}^\psi(\ell)$ in terms of the matter power spectrum $P_{\rm m}(k, z)$, rather than the Weyl power spectrum $P_{{\Psi}_W}(k, z)$.
+To facilitate a joint analysis with galaxy position power spectra, it is convenient to write $C_{i j}^\psi(\ell)$ in terms of the matter power spectrum $P_{\rm m}(k, z)$, rather than the Weyl power spectrum $P_{{\Psi}_W}(k, z)$.
 These spectra are defined by

-Using Eqs.~\eqref{eq:sigma_poisson} and \eqref{eq:spectra}, one can relate the two power spectra\footnote{Note that \camb's definition of the Weyl transfer function as $T_\mathrm{Weyl} =k^2 (\Phi+\Psi)/2$ automatically incorporates an extra $k^4$ factor in the Weyl power spectrum.
-That is why no explicit $k^4$ appears in Eq. \eqref{eq:Weyl_matter}.}
+Using Eqs.~\eqref{eq:sigma_poisson} and \eqref{eq:spectra}, we can relate the two power spectra\footnote{Note that \camb's definition of the Weyl transfer function as $T_\mathrm{Weyl} =k^2 (\Phi+\Psi)/2$ automatically incorporates an extra $k^4$ factor in the Weyl power spectrum.
+That is why no explicit $k^4$ appears in Eq. \eqref{eq:Weyl_matter}.} via

-with $\Gamma$ being defined as the Weyl-matter conversion factor
+with $\Gamma$ being defined as the Weyl-matter conversion factor,

 Using $\bar\rho_\mathrm{m} = \bar\rho_\mathrm{m,0} (1+z)^3$ and $ 4\pi G \bar\rho_\mathrm{m,0} = 3 H_0^2\Omega_\mathrm{m,0} /2$, the conversion factor can be rewritten as